SantanaOlmo/Conecta4/README.md

 **Background**

 Let's start by quickly reviewing connect-4.
-The game is played on a 6 × 7 board; we can label each row with a number and each column with a letter:
+The game is played on a 6 × 7 board; we can label each row with a number and each gcolumn with a letter:

 ![](https://qph.cf2.quoracdn.net/main-qimg-b812b227ce84ac42c596f5d62661aea5)